onlywei/fastify-tanstack-start/tests/README.md

   - Tests navigation to second route
   - Tests navigation back to home

+### Custom Basepath Example

+The custom basepath example tests the same functionality as the basic example, but with the app served at `/my/special/path` instead of at the root.

+#### production-only
+- **Dev mode**: Starts with `vite dev`, verifies app works at `/my/special/path`
+- **Production mode**: Starts Fastify server, verifies app works at `/my/special/path`

+#### dev-and-prod
+- **Dev mode**: Starts Fastify with dev plugin, verifies app works at `/my/special/path`
+- **Production mode**: Starts Fastify in prod mode, verifies app works at `/my/special/path`

 ## Test Structure

 - `e2e/` - Test files
-  - `production-only.test.ts` - Tests for production-only example
+  - `production-only.test.ts` - Tests for basic example (production-only mode)
-  - `dev-and-prod.test.ts` - Tests for dev-and-prod example
+  - `dev-and-prod.test.ts` - Tests for basic example (dev-and-prod mode)
+  - `custom-basepath-production-only.test.ts` - Tests for custom-basepath example (production-only mode)
+  - `custom-basepath-dev-and-prod.test.ts` - Tests for custom-basepath example (dev-and-prod mode)
-  - `test-helpers.ts` - Shared utilities for starting servers and capturing logs
+  - `test-helpers.ts` - Shared utilities for starting servers and waiting for them to be ready

 ## How It Works